azukds/tubular/CONTRIBUTING.rst

 Contributing
 ============

 Thanks for your interest in contributing to this package!
-No contibution is too small!
+No contribution is too small!
 We're hoping it can be made even better through community contributions.

 Requests and feedback
 ---------------------